spacetraders-rs/spacedustrs/client-dist/docs/SystemsApi.md

 > crate::models::GetShipyard200Response get_shipyard(system_symbol, waypoint_symbol)
 Get Shipyard

 Get the shipyard for a waypoint.
+Send a ship to the waypoint to access ships that are currently available for purchase and recent transactions.

 ### Parameters